 - How is the overall tone of my novel and is it consistent?

-- What plot problems need to be solved?
+- What are the plot problems that need to be solved?

 - Is the focus of the novel on the right characters and plot points?